 1236 N. Peck Ave., Manhattan Beach, CA

-The Manhattan Beach Botanical Garden is a “non-profit public education organization dedicated to promoting Earth-friendly gardening techniques, encouraging the use of drought-tolerant plants including California natives, and conserving our natural resources.”
+The Manhattan Beach Botanical Garden, located in Polliwog Park, is a “non-profit public education organization dedicated to promoting Earth-friendly gardening techniques, encouraging the use of drought-tolerant plants including California natives, and conserving our natural resources.”
 Families will view a variety of California native plants and flowers (including succulents, lilacs, and wildflowers) as well as some non-native trees, grasses, and shrubs.
 Families can visit seven days a week, from dawn to dusk.
 There is no admission fee to visit this small botanical garden.
 The Garden is open, and face masks are required.

 Los Angeles County Arboretum and Botanic Garden

 The Los Angeles County Arboretum and Botanic Garden consists of “127 acres of plants, natural landscapes, wildlife and historic buildings.”
 Families will view plants and trees from around the world as they view the Aquatic Gardens, the Rainbow Serpent Garden, the Herb Garden, the Tropical Green House, and more.
 Historic structures on site include the Queen Anne Cottage, the Coach Barn, and the Reid-Baldwin Adobe.
 And remember, The Arboretum is an official wildlife sanctuary.
 You’ll see a variety of birds (including the famous peacocks), aquatic creatures, and small reptiles.
 The Arboretum also generally hosts a variety of special events throughout the year.
 Admission is $15 for adults; students with identification and seniors 62+ are $11; children ages 5-12 are $5; and children under 5 are free.
 The Arboretum is now open.
 Tickets must be purchased in advance, and face masks are required.
 At this time, all indoor spaces are closed.